- Replace a cantilever brake cable video tutorial

 Step 1.
 Removing the cantilever brake cable

-Since I replace a cantilever brake cable I’ll need two different size spanner wrenches and a pincer to cut the cable.
+Since I replaced a cantilever brake cable I’ll need two different size spanner wrenches and a pincer to cut the cable.

 Since you won’t be reusing a worn out rusted cable you simply cut it.
 You’ll need to or else the frayed end will get stuck in the cable housing.

 The cable is also kept in place with screws.
-One for a single cantilever brake, and one for the stradle cable yoke.
+One for a single cantilever brake, and one for the straddle cable yoke.

 Quite some force was necessary to pull the cable through its narrow housing.
 It’s not necessary to remove the outer cables.
 You can simply leave them in place, unless of course you also plan to replace these.